 He sensed no life, except one.
 Alek.

 "No!"
 He fell to his knees beside his friend.
-Life barely flickered within the once strong man, like a candle about to be snuffed out by a gust of wind.
+Life barely flickered within that once strong man, like a candle about to be snuffed out by a gust of wind.

 "Alek?
 Can you hear me?"
 His throat thickened.
 He had always known such an outcome was possible, had always prepared for it, had kept himself distant from his friends because of it.
 But he had never fully succeeded in pushing his friends away.
 And now he would pay for it.